The U.K. National Grid System

 The datum origin is an arbitrary point in the Atlantic to the south-west of the tip of the Cornwall peninsula.
 It's the south-west corner of grid square SV.
 Everything is referenced to that origin point.
 The southwest corner of the SU grid is 400,000 meters east and 100,000 meters north of the datum origin.

 Within each of those you have 25 100×100 km squares with the second letter indicating the position within its contained 5×5 grid.
+See the second grid above.
 For "S" you can see that the all-water grids were unmarked in the map above:

 Each of these 100×100 km grids is subdivided into 1000×1000 meter grid squares.
 These appear as light blue lines on Ordnance Survey maps.
 The small sample of 1:50,000 scale Ordnance Survey map seen here shows an area about 4 kilometers on a side.